 1. A copy of your curriculum vitae (resumé).

 2. Your student identification number (so that the faculty member can access your transcript online).

-3. A description of the scholarship, job, or graduate program that you are applying to.
+3. A description of the scholarship, job, or graduate program for which you are applying.
 Please specify what tasks you are expected to perform or what qualifications the program is seeking.

 4. The address of the agency or department that you are applying to (and, if possible, the name and title of the person and/or committee that is in charge of making selection decisions).

 5. The precise date on which you need the letter to be finished.